Child Custody and Fathers Rights

 Are You Concerned About Your Rights As A Father?
 Call Me Today.

 Fathers have parenting rights and responsibilities, but concise information about those rights is often muddled with misinformation.
 Do not let well-meaning friends or the mother of your children be your guide.
 If you were never married to the mother of your children, establishing paternity could be the next step for you.
-Send me an email or call the Law Offices of Robert E. Adelman at 216-508-1797 for a free consultation with an experienced attorney who will provide the information and advocacy you can count on.
+Send me an email or call at (440) 589-6900 for a free consultation with an experienced attorney who will provide the information and advocacy you can count on.